garcia2697/bug-free-goggles/gist-template.md

 ### Anchors
 ^ Matches the beginning of the regex expression.
 $ Matches the end of the regex expression.
-\B Matches where there is not word boundary.
-\b Matches where this is a word boundary.

 ### Quantifiers
 a* Matches 0 or more of the preceding variable.